Real Steel: Plot

-This upsets Max, and when Charlie tries to convince Max that it's better to live without him, Max reveals that all he wanted was for Charlie to fight for him and be there as a father.
-After Max leaves, Charlie returns to Tallet's Gym and talks with Bailey about the events, where the two kiss, revealing their attraction to each other.
-Persuaded by Bailey, Charlie reconciles with Max and convinces Debra to allow Max to witness the fight with Zeus that Charlie has arranged.
+When Charlie tries to convince an upset Max that he is better off without him, the boy reveals that all he ever wanted was for him to fight for him and be there as a father.
+After Max leaves, Charlie returns to Tallet's Gym and talks with Bailey.
+She persuades him to reconcile with Max, and Charlie convinces Debra to allow Max to come to the fight he set up with Zeus.

-Later on, when the fight begins, Zeus knocks Atom down with its first punch and dominates the first round, but Atom manages to survive the first round, stunning the audience.
-Ricky, who bet $100,000 with Finn on Atom losing within the first round, tries to leave but is cornered by Finn and his fight bookmakers.
+As the fight begins, Zeus dominates the first round, but Atom manages to survive, stunning the audience.
+Ricky, who bet with Finn on Atom losing within the first round, tries to leave but is cornered by Finn and his bookmakers.

 As the fight continues, Atom lands multiple punches and withstands further attacks but makes no definitive progress.
-Late in the fourth round, Atom's voice-response controls are damaged, forcing Charlie to fight Zeus with Atom's shadow function.
-In the fifth and final round, Atom wards off Zeus long enough to deplete its power core, at which point Charlie directs Atom to begin its counterattack against a tired and helpless Zeus.
-With Zeus's programmers unable to compensate, the designer, Tak Mashido, intervenes and controls Zeus manually.
-Atom gives Zeus a sound beating, who barely avoids losing by knockout.
-Zeus wins by decision and remains undefeated, but Mashido's group are left humiliated by the near-loss and Zeus being critically damaged.
-Despite the match result, Atom is triumphantly labeled the "People's Champion" by the cheering crowd as Max and Charlie celebrate.
+Late in the fourth round, Atom's voice-response controls are damaged, forcing Charlie to fight Zeus with Atom's shadow function for the fifth and final round, in which Charlie wards off Zeus with a rope-a-dope tactic long enough to deplete its power core, allowing Atom to begin a counterattack against an exhausted Zeus.
+With Zeus' programmers unable to compensate, the designer, Tak Mashido, intervenes and controls Zeus manually.

+Zeus is soundly beaten but narrowly avoids losing by knockout and wins by decision.
+Despite the match result and remaining undefeated, Zeus is left critically damaged, and Mashido's group is humiliated by the near-loss.
+The cheering crowd triumphantly labels Atom the "People's Champion," and Max and Charlie celebrate.